Table of Contents

 Costa Rica is all about its culture of “pura vida” (pure life).
-With incredible cloud forests, volcanic landscapes, exotic wildlife, and lush national parks, it is the perfect destination for nature lovers and thrill-seekers who crave adventure.
-The good news is that the country has opened up for tourism and eased restrictions for international travelers.
+With incredible cloud forests, volcanic landscapes, exotic wildlife, and lush national parks, it is the perfect destination for nature lovers and thrill-seekers who crave adventure far away from crowded cities and indoor places.
+The good news is that the country has opened up for tourism and eased restrictions for all travelers.
 Here, we answer the important question: “Is it safe to travel to Costa Rica right now?”
-Read on to learn about Costa Rica’s updated entry conditions and what you can expect on arrival, based on information available as of July 1, 2021.
+Read on to learn about Costa Rica’s updated entry conditions and what you can expect on arrival.

 ⚠️ Due to the evolving nature of the pandemic situation, safety regulations may change without warning.
 This article should not be treated as legal advice — we recommend that readers check with local authorities for updates on COVID-19 protocols prior to making travel arrangements.

 Border reopening: Who can travel to Costa Rica for leisure?

 Costa Rica is open to all travelers — no tests, no quarantine!